DeathTech Research Team

 Research Projects

-- Disposal of the Dead: Beyond Burial and Cremation investigates emerging alternatives to and elaborations upon traditional methods of body disposal.
-Disposal of the Dead is a three-year project funded by the Australian Research Council.
+- Disposal of the Dead: Beyond Burial and Cremation investigated emerging alternatives to and elaborations upon traditional methods of body disposal.

-- The Future Cemetery investigates the potential for new technologies to enhance the public’s experience of the cemetery.
-The Future Cemetery is a three-year project funded by the Australian Research Council along with the Greater Metropolitan Cemeteries Trust as Linkage Partner.
+- The Future Cemetery investigated the potential for new technologies to enhance the public’s experience of the cemetery.

-Additionally, the team is currently undertaking a rapid-response research project on Remote, Restricted and Redesigned: Memorialisation practices and the COVID-19 pandemic, supported by seed funding from The University of Melbourne.
+Additionally, the team completed a rapid-response research project – Remote, Restricted and Redesigned: Memorialisation practices and the COVID-19 pandemic.

 Publications